dansanderson/mega65-welcome-guide/determining-versions.md

 ## Bundled releases

-To make it easy to know which versions of these components are known to work well together, the MEGA65 team provides release bundles that have been tested all together.
+To make it easy to know which versions of these components are known to work well together, the MEGA65 team provides release bundles that have been tested as a set.
 These releases have version numbers.

 -   **Release bundle 0.9**, factory-installed for MEGA65s delivered early 2022 (batch #1)